Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 *Tentacle:* The creature flails at opponents with a powerful tentacle, dealing bludgeoning (and sometimes slashing) damage.

+### Nonabilities
-**Nonabilities:** Some creatures lack certain ability scores.
+Some creatures lack certain ability scores.
 These creatures do not have an ability score of 0---they lack the ability altogether.
 The modifier for a nonability is +0.
 Other effects of nonabilities are detailed below.